pb111/Machine-Learning-with-Python/README.md

           * [Multiple Linear Regression using Scikit-Learn](https://github.com/pb111/Multiple-Linear-Regression-Project/blob/master/Multiple%20Linear%20Regression%20using%20Scikit-Learn.ipynb): In this project, I build a Multiple Linear Regression model to estimate the relative CPU performance of computer hardware dataset.
 I discuss the linear regression assumptions and various tools to estimate the model performance.

-      - ### Supervised Learning : Classification Project
+      - ### Supervised Learning : Classification Projects